 Since data governance and data quality rely very much on each other, I usually describe the relationship between them as symbiotic, as their relationship is based on a mutual interdependence.
 Therefore my answer to the second part of the question is of course you need both!
 You would not want to do one without the other if you want to successfully manage and improve the quality of your data in a sustainable manner.

 I hope that this post has helped clarify the relationship between data governance and data quality.
-If you are interested in learning more about the relationship between data governance and data quality, why not why not join me for the Squaring the Data Governance Circle webinar on the 4th September, when I will explore further the vital relationship between data governance and data quality.
-Also, look out for my next blog when I will be talking about which data governance roles you need to make your data quality initiative successful.
+Look out for my next blog when I will be talking about which data governance roles you need to make your data quality initiative successful.

 Copyright ©, 2014-2017.
 All rights reserved.